 About me

-As I wander in nature, the forms of what I see reach me first.
-Soon after come the colors.
-It is as if nature reaches out to hand me these forms and colors.
-The only response I can muster is gratitude and delight.
+As I wander in nature, I see forms first.
+Soon after comes color.
+Nature reaches out to hand me these forms and colors.
+My only response is gratitude and delight.
+From this basic experience arises the worlds I construct and place on paper to share.

-For me as an artist, the most compelling form is the line.
-In my wanderings I may see a line that leads to another and then another and suddenly there are forms made from these lines.
-The forms of the Southwest are the most compelling to me, the sandstone, rocks, the cactus and piñon, the arroyo and canyons, the grasses, the clay hills, the sky, and the clouds.
-The forms in the Southwest are easier for me, because the land is spacious and the skies welcoming.
+The most compelling form is the line.
+In my wanderings I may see a line that leads to another and then another and then suddenly there are forms.
+The forms of the Southwest are the most compelling to me – sandstone, rocks, the cactus and piñon, the arroyo and canyons, the grasses, the clay hills, the sky, and the clouds.
+Most compelling though is that each walk down an arroyo or through a canyon reminds me how old our earth is and how honored I am to be here.

-The colors I love also come from there, the reds of the sandstone, the oranges of the the evening sky, the yellows of the land and rocks, the blues of the skies, and the sage and greens of many of the plants.
+I love the colors that come from here, the reds of the sandstone, the oranges of the the evening sky, the yellows of the land and rocks, the blues of the skies, and the sage and greens of many of the plants.

-I receive so much from nature that I must combine experiences into a simpler memory that allows me to carry them forward into my life.
+I receive so much from nature that I must combine experiences into a simpler memory, one that I can carry back to the studio.
 It is a sort of memory abbreviation.
-It is the way we all work, and I find commaraderie in that communion.
+It is the way we all work, and I find camaraderie in that communion.

-For most of my life I have been and to this day still am a practicing physician.
+For most of my life I have been a practicing physician.
 But that is for another story and another time.

 Episodes of creativity surfaced over the years but did not become a focus greater than a hobby until I began to seriously take the development of my photography as an art form.